 Japanese particles are important in language learning.
 They are words that serve as markers and connectors in sentences.
 They serve as markers to help us identify the role of a word, whether it’s the subject or object of the sentence.

 Japanese particles also serve as connectors in sentences to help words have a smooth transition and add clarity to the thought of the sentence.
+We have another lesson on Japanese Sentence Structure.
+You can learn that next if you haven’t yet.

 Japanese Particles List